Sunday, August 25, 2019

 Consider the words from the Collect, wherein we ask God to make us … be open to the prayers of thy humble servants; and, that they may obtain their petitions, make them to ask such things as shall please thee …

-Once again, this Collect is kind of a follow-on to last week’s Collect.
+Once again, this Collect is kind of a restatement of many of the Collects.
 First, we ask God to hear our prayers, funny in that He always listens intently to us when we pray and we very seldom listen to Him when He answers.
 It is an odd paradox, He listens; we never seem to listen.
+This is why the theme is constant through ought all of the Collects.
 It seems as if at times we should pray that we should listen; not Him, as He always listens!
 Nonetheless, we ask His help to ask for those things we need, not those things we want and are bad for us.
 We need to be humble when we ask.

 What does that word mean?